snakeleon/YouCompleteMe-x64/README.md

 ### The `g:ycm_server_log_level` option

-The logging level that the `ycmd` completion server uses.
+The logging level that the [ycmd completion server][ycmd] uses.
 Valid values are the following, from most verbose to least verbose:
 - `debug`
 - `info`
 - `warning`